AriFordsham/GHCWiki/template-haskell/cross-compilation.md

 Yesod, is probably one of the more prominent larger users of TH and Michael Snoyman has layed out the reasoning here: [ http://www.yesodweb.com/blog/2011/04/yesod-template-haskell](http://www.yesodweb.com/blog/2011/04/yesod-template-haskell)

-To me, ultimately looking for example at the list of packages depending on template haskell through a reverse search, [ http://packdeps.haskellers.com/reverse/template-haskell](http://packdeps.haskellers.com/reverse/template-haskell), would rule out the use of quite a few packages.
+To me, ultimately looking for example at [ the list of packages depending on template haskell](http://packdeps.haskellers.com/reverse/template-haskell) through a reverse search, gives the list of packages that can not be used without TH support.

 # Possible Solutions